etri/ndn-geth/README.md

 ## Credits

-geth4ndn is designed and developed by:
+ndn-geth is designed and developed by:
 - Quang Tung Thai (tqtung@gmail.com)

 This work is one of research results of the project "Hyper-connected